FuelLabs/sway/docs/book/src/testing/unit-testing.md

 [script](../sway-program-types/scripts.md).
 Tests "pass" if they return successfully, and "fail" if they revert or vice versa while [testing failure](#testing-failure).

+If the project has failing tests `forc test` will exit with exit status `101`.

 ## Building and Running Tests

 We can build and execute all tests within a package with the following: